Night buses in London: N65

 Route N65 commenced operating on 31 August 2002 between Kingston upon Thames and Ealing Broadway station.
 It ceased on 24 January 2004 when route 65 was converted to 24-hour operation.
-It was reintroduced on 25 October 2018 between Chessington World of Adventures and Ealing Broadway.
+It was reintroduced on 25 October 2018 between Chessington World of Adventures and Ealing Broadway, as a re-numbering of route 65's night-only section between Kingston and Chessington.